tkuo-tkuo/DeepMutationOperators/README.md

 # DeepMutation

-It's a repository, which aims to implement mutation operators for Deep Learning Mutation Testing.
+This repository aims to implement mutation operators for Deep Learning Mutation Testing.

-The objective is to provide a tool to generate mutated models for mutation testing on Deep Learning system, where mutated models will be produced by mutation operators.
+The objective is to provide a tool for mutation testing on Deep Learning system.
 In this repository, 8 source-level mutation operators and 8 model level mutation operators will be implemented.

 The concept of these mutation operators is introduced in the paper, <b> DeepMutation: Mutation Testing of Deep Learning Systems </b>, where the link is attached in references.
 However, coding implementations of each mutation operators are not explicitly explained.
-In this repository, we clarify the vague part and document how each mutation operators be implemented, aiming to present a convenient tool for mutation testing on Deep Learning system.
+In this repository, we clarify the vague part and document how each mutation operators are actually implemented, aiming to present a convenient tool for mutation testing on Deep Learning system.

 Source-level mutation operators
 ------------------
 Source-level mutation operators mutate either the original training dataset or the original training program.
-A training dataset mutant or training program mutant participates in the training process to generate a mutated model, donated as M'.
+A training dataset mutant or training program mutant can further participate in the training process to generate a mutated model for mutation testing.

 For each of the mutation operators, it should be capable to generate several mutated models based on the same original training dataset and training program.
-Therefore, randomness should be involved in each of the mutation operators.
+Therefore, there are several user-configurable parameters can be specified while execution of mutation operators.
 See the description of individual operators Implementation for more details.

 -  <b> DR - Data Repetition:</b>
    Target : Training dataset